Breach of Contract

 - If the employee is not willing to adapt to a new work method or move to a different work location that is within reasonable distance to where they live;

 - If the employee is dishonest;

 - If the employee breaches a restrictive covenant by working for a competitor while they are employed or setting up a competing business, even after their employment has ended.

 Disputes between employers and employees are most commonly caused by an alleged breach of contract by one of the parties.
-If you feel that an employment contract term has been broken, our expert team of employment law solicitors can help you find a solution, whether through an informal process or more formal measures, such as making a claim to an employment tribunal or a court.
+If you feel that an employment contract term has been broken, our expert team of employment lawyers can help you find a solution, whether through an informal process or more formal measures, such as making a claim to an employment tribunal or a court.
 Contact us to see how we can help.

 Employment law is a specialist area that affects everyone’s working life.
 It is therefore important that the terms governing an employment relationship and employment status are clearly understood.

 For clear advice and assistance about Breach of Contract, contact our expert team at BBM Solicitors by calling us in Edinburgh 0131 526 3280, Wick 01955 604188 or by filling out our enquiry form.